To download a copy of the School Prospectus for Year 7 admissions 2018, please scroll to the bottom of the page.

 - A Baptismal Certificate in the Catholic Faith (criteria 1-5 inclusive).

-- A current Certificate of Catholic Practice signed by the family’s parish priest or by the priest of the parish in which the family normally worship and issued within the last six months.
+- A current Certificate of Catholic Practice signed by the family’s parish priest or by the priest of the parish in which the family normally worship and issued within the last six months (criteria 2-4 inclusive)

-- Proof of residential address where the applicant lives for more than 50% of the school week.
+- Proof of residential address where the applicant lives for more than 50% of the school week, in the form of a Council Tax bill or the Electoral Roll.

 Where the number of applications exceeds the intended number of admissions, places will be awarded using the criteria set out below, which will be applied in strict priority order: